josephestes/BbForm/README.md

 # BbForm

-This application is an interactive menu for a Bed and Breakfast.
+BbForm is an interactive menu for a Bed and Breakfast.

 ## Usage/Examples

 ![App Screenshot](https://raw.githubusercontent.com/josephestes/BbForm/master/files/BbForm.jpg)

-### Program Logic
+# Features

-- Include two checkboxes containing prices for each room
+- Two checkboxes containing prices for each room
-  1. When the box is clicked display that room's information
+  - When clicked, display room information
-- Include a button that opens the food menu
+- Button to open the food menu
-  1. The menu contains radio buttons and labels corresponding to food options and prices
+- Radio buttons and labels for food options and prices
-  2. When the radio button is clicked, update the current price label for the selected item
+  - When a radio button is clicked, update the current price label for the selected item

 #